dmitrybublik/aurelia-validation/README.md

 karma start
 ```

-#installation
+# Installation

-#### install via JSPM
+#### Install via JSPM
-go into your project and verify it's already `npm install`'ed and `jspm install`'ed.
+Go into your project and verify it's already `npm install`'ed and `jspm install`'ed.
 Now execute following command to install the plugin via JSPM:

 ```
 jspm install github:janvanderhaegen/aurelia-validation
 ```

-this will add the plugin into your jspm_packages folder as well as an mapping-line into your config.js like follows:
+this will add the plugin into your `jspm_packages` folder as well as an mapping-line into your `config.js` like follows:

 ```
 "aurelia-validation": "github:janvanderhaegen/aurelia-validation@master",